urbanityllc/axthe/docs/guide.md

 Lets level up to some more topics:

 - ./docs folder is Docsify.
-Connect it to Caddy+DNS.
+You can connect it to Caddy+DNS.

-- Lets add 11tyPug to Caddy+DNS.
+- You can add static11tyPug to Caddy+DNS.
 For more on 11ty check their docs.
-(You should find it similar to Docsify used in ./docs, nice use for a wiki or such).
-Maybe some of the myJAMapp outputs end up here.
+You can copy some of the class myJAMapp outputs into 11ty.

 - Everything myAPIapp is just standard express.js, the most popular node.js module: http://gist.github.com/cekvenich2/a4764a1946356e387b6d47d988b5050a

 - After setting up based on setup instructions, you should be running the myAPI project node.
 If you open the browser and edit Bootstrap SCSS or Pug it should auto-refresh.
 You should be able to edit it via a Cloud IDE and see the https web page/site changes ( after setting up Ably).
 I hope you can see that you can quickly prototype.
+    1. Create account on Ably.
+In .env file create a field ```ABLYr=``` and your Ably key.
+    2. In ./lib/wapp add wapp.enablePageReload()
+    3. If you now edit any pug file, the browser will reload :-)
+    4. If you have a style.scss file, and you edit any scss file, it will build style.css :-).
+For example, I renamed Bootstrap.scss to style.scss and now I can edit variables.scss and it will live reload my browser during development.
+So create something using one of the CSS frameworks.

+- And back to what was mentioned on the home page, SSR via ```rend(req, res, dat)``` in the PreRouter.

 ## Summary

-Ideally part II should show you the different styles of development:
+Ideally you can see that the different styles of development:
 - SSR + API
-- JAM/mobile w/ a builder
+- JAM/mobile w/ a builder or static generator(11ty)
+And you can see that you can make somethings SSR, somethings JAM and some thigs static-gen, all in the same app. (via subdomains or by copying the build optputs).